 When Kerry announced the theme for this month’s We Should Cocoa was going to be cupcakes, I was initially a little stumped.
-After all I have made many chocolate cupcakes in my time and was wondering what I could do that would be a little different.
+After all I’ve made many chocolate cupcakes in my time and I was wondering what I could do that would be a little different.

 A trip to our local co-op sorted me out.
 I spotted some British strawberries that were going at half price as they were a little past their best and the seed was sown.
 June is the strawberry season after all.
 Initially, I thought I’d have to pair them with white chocolate as the flavour might be lost in dark chocolate, but then I remembered the roasted strawberry ice-cream I made a couple of years ago.
 The roasted strawberries had a really intense flavour and I reckoned could easily stand up to the robust earthy notes of dark chocolate.
 How right I was.

 With my super new red KitchenAid staring at me, I decided I’d try making Italian buttercream.
 You really need a stand mixer to make this type of buttercream.
 So it hadn’t really been possible for me before now.
 To make Italian buttercream you need to whip up egg whites, make a hot sugar syrup and slowly trickle this into the egg whites as they whip.
 The butter is then added bit by bit to make a very light and silken buttercream – or so I’m told.